Lead Applicant: The Energy and Resources Institute (TERI), India

-In a first step, 45 trainers will be selected by the local partners and a total of 49 trainers were trained in resource efficiency and cleaner production with a focus on metal processing industries.
-In future, these will advise and support the companies with regard to resource efficiency and sustainable development after the end of the project.
+In a first step, 45 trainers were selected by the local partners and a total of 49 trainers were trained in resource efficiency and cleaner production with a focus on metalworking industries.
+In the future, they will continue to advice and support the companies in terms of resource efficiency and sustainable development after the end of the project.

-Around 400 small and medium-sized enterprises in the target countries that supply the construction industry were identified as the target group.
-In these, the status quo is first determined and potential for improvement identified.
-On this basis, the companies work together with MetaBuild experts to draw up an implementation plan to improve resource efficiency and sustainable development.
-The implementation of the measures is documented and the savings achieved are evaluated.
-The aim is to create examples that encourage imitation – even beyond the project’s limitations (sectors and time).
+Around 400 small and medium-sized enterprises (SME) in the target countries supplying the construction industry were identified as the target group.
+In these countries, the status quo was first determined and potential for improvement identified.
+On this basis, the companies worked together with MetaBuild experts to develop an implementation plan for improving resource efficiency and sustainable development.
+The implementation of the measures was documented and the savings achieved evaluated.
+This is intended to create examples that can be emulated – even beyond the project term.

 Projekt duration: 2016 to 2020 (February)

 Results: In a total of 403 companies, work was carried out and the implementation was accompanied.
 The average consumption of resources per company is to be reduced by approx. 20.6%, 28.6% in energy and 30.1% in hazardous waste.
 In addition, advisory capacities have been built up in all three countries, which are to spread the RECP approach beyond the project term.
 In addition, access to financing was facilitated – 133 companies were advised and 33 received loans during the project term – and a broad transnational political dialogue on resource efficiency was initiated.